-If general model validation is applied, and numerous test results or characteristic structural resistances are available (Rtest,known or Rk,known) and numerical calculations are performed for each known cases (Rcheck), the model factor may be calculated based on statistical evaluation of the validation/application domain according to the rules given in EN 1990:2023, Annex D. The ratio of the test results and the numerical simulation (Rk,known/Rcheck or Rtest,known/Rcheck) should be calculated at first for each sample (n) and the mean value (mX) and the coefficient of variations (VX) may be determined for the analysed validation/application domain.
+(4) If general model validation is applied, and numerous test results or characteristic structural resistances are available (Rtest,known or Rk,known) and numerical calculations are performed for each known cases (Rcheck), the model factor may be calculated based on statistical evaluation of the validation/application domain according to the rules given in EN 1990:2023, Annex D. The ratio of the test results and the numerical simulation (Rk,known/Rcheck or Rtest,known/Rcheck) should be calculated at first for each sample (n) and the mean value (mX) and the coefficient of variations (VX) may be determined for the analysed validation/application domain.
 Based on the statistical evaluation the model factor may be determined from Formula (A.1).

-γFE=1mX∙1-kn∙VX≥1,0 (A.1)
+(A.1)

-where:

-mX is the mean value of the ratio of the measured (or known) and computed results for n samples,

-kn is the characteristic fractile factor according to EN 1990:2023, Annex D, Table D.1 (data row corresponding to VX unknown should be used),

-VX is the coefficient of variation of the ratio of the measured (or known) and computed results for n samples.
+where